matrix-org/matrix-spec-proposals/proposals/2140-terms-of-service-2.md

 The `_matrix/identity/v2/3pid/unbind` must not return either of these errors if the request has a valid signature from a Homeserver.

-The client uses the `GET $prefix/terms` endpoint to get the latest set of terms that must be agreed to.
-It then cross-references this set of documents against the `m.accepted_terms` account data and presents to the user any documents that they have not already agreed to, along with UI for them to indicate their agreement.
-Once the user has indicated their agreement, then, and only then, must the client use the `POST $prefix/terms` API to signal to the server the set of documents that the user has agreed to.
+In summary, the process for using a service that has not previously been used in the current login sessions is:

+ * `GET $prefix/terms`
+ * Compare result with `m.accepted_terms` account data, get set of documents pending agreement
+ * If non-empty, show this set of documents to the user and wait for the user to indicate their agreement.
+ * Add the newly agreed documents to `m.accepted_terms`
+ * On success, or if there were no documents pending agreement, get an OpenID token from the Homeserver and submit this token to the `register` endpoint.
+   Store the resulting access token.
+ * If the set of documents pending agreement was non-empty, Perform a `POST $prefix/terms` request to the servcie with these documents.

 ## Tradeoffs